acarril/jpaltheme/README.md

 ### Option 2 (best)
 Option 2 is a tiny bit less easy, but much more elegant.
 You'll install only once, so no copying and pasting all those `sty` files that mess up your presentations' folders.

 First step is to check where your TeX home directory is.
-If you're in Windows use the Command Prompt (CMD), and in OSX open the Terminal (if you're using Linux then I'm sure you know what to open :).
-Then copy+paste this:
+Open either the Command Prompt in Windows or the Terminal in OSX (if you're using Linux then I'm sure you know what to open :).
+Then copy, paste and execute this command:

 ```bash
 kpsewhich -var-value=TEXMFHOME
 ```

+That will return a directory address, like `/Users/alvaro/Library/texmf` in my case.
+It will almost certainly end with `/texmf`.

 ### Option 3: From source